-Magento 2 comes with XML sitemap functionality.
-To configure the XML sitemap, head over to Stores > Configuration (under Settings) > Catalog > XML Sitemap.
+Magento 2 has a built-in XML sitemap functionality.
+To set up the XML sitemap, navigate to Stores → Configuration → Catalog → XML Sitemap.

-By default, the options for categories, products, and CMS pages are configured correctly and images are included in the XML sitemap.
+Out of the box, the settings for products, categories, and CMS pages are set up accurately and images are also present in the XML sitemap.

-You can define how often the XML sitemap needs to be regenerated under Generation Settings.
+You have the ability to set how frequently the XML sitemap must be regenerated under Generation Settings.
 Your sitemap should be updated as frequently as the content on your site changes, which might be daily, weekly, or monthly.
-By default, the Enabled field is set to ‘No’.
-Change this to ‘Yes’, because you want your XML sitemap to be regenerated automatically.
+By default, the Enabled field is configured as ‘No’.
+Modify it to ‘Yes’ so your XML sitemap is regenerated automatically.

-Keep the value of the Frequency field set to Daily to make sure the XML sitemap is regenerated every day.
-However, if the content on your store only changes once a week, you should choose to regenerate the XML sitemap once a week.
+Set the value of the Frequency field as Daily to ensure the XML sitemap is regenerated each day.
+That said, if your website’s content changes just once a week, opt to regenerate the XML sitemap only once a week.

 As an example, setting Start Time to 03:00:00 means that the XML sitemap is regenerated at 3 AM.
-You must change this value to the quietest time of day for your store, as regenerating the XML sitemap can temporarily make your Magento store slower.
+You must change this value to the quietest time of day for your store, because regenerating the XML sitemap can temporarily impact your Magento store’s load speed.

 Next, you can set the Maximum No of URLs Per File and Maximum File Size.
 Keep the former set to default and set the latter as 52428800, which equals 50 MB.

-Finally, under Search Engine Submission Settings you’ll find the field Enable Submission to Robots.txt, which has a default value of ‘No’.
-Change it to ‘Yes’, as you want your robots.txt file to reference your XML sitemap.
+Finally, head over to Search Engine Submission Settings and see if the value of the field Enable Submission to Robots.txt is set to ‘No’.
+If so, change it to ‘Yes’, so that your robots.txt file references your XML sitemap.

-Once the configuration is done, it’s time to create the XML sitemap.
-Navigate to Marketing > Site Map (under SEO & Search) and click the orange Add Sitemap button on the top right.
+Once the configuration is done, the next step is to generate the XML sitemap.
+Navigate to Marketing → Site Map and select the orange Add Sitemap option on the top right.

 Add the filename as sitemap.xml and then choose the path which it needs to be placed (typically in the root folder).
 Click the Save & Generate button, and you’re all set.